 The situations discussed above deal with children born within the U.S. However, the question of how to determine parentage of children born abroad to U.S. citizens through the use of ARTs has posed problems.
-138 There are two ways to acquire U.S. citizenship at birth: by being born in the U.S., or by being born abroad as the child of a U.S. citizen.
-139 Until 2013, the State Department required a blood relationship between the parent and the child for a child to acquire U.S. citizenship.
-140 In late 2013, the State Department amended its position based on the changing definition of motherhood.141 This new definition assumes that the person who gives birth is also the genetic parent of the child because a child's blood relationship to the birth parent is immediately obvious through the act of giving birth.
-142 Thus, a child born abroad may acquire U.S. citizenship at birth if (1) the U.S. citizen father is the genetic parent of the child; (2) the U.S. citizen is the genetic and/or the gestational and legal mother of the child at the time and place of the child's birth; or (3) a U.S. citizen parent who is not the genetic or gestational parent of the child is, at the time of the child's birth, married to a genetic and/or gestational parent of the child.
-143
+There are two ways to acquire U.S. citizenship at birth: by being born in the U.S., or by being born abroad as the child of a U.S. citizen.
+Until 2013, the State Department required a blood relationship between the parent and the child for a child to acquire U.S. citizenship.
+In late 2013, the State Department amended its position based on

+144. Knaplund, Baby Without a Country, supra note 143, at 336.